 Pär-Jörgen Pärson: Sorosh, you and I first met years back at a panel in 2010, when you had just raised your seed round with Videoplaza.
 The reason we looked into it was that you were so incredibly structured and methodical when it came to approaching the subject of media and broadcasting — having studied it — and proposing a commercial application.
 This approach was rare in space, if not unique.
-It feels like you’re doing the same with Noquo Foods.
+It feels like you’re doing the same with Stockeld Dreamery.

 Sorosh Tavakoli: I love that you are telling me I’m structured, because it’s not how I see myself.
 I think the first time you start a company, it feels like you have such little understanding of what is yet to come, or what your end game or potential outcomes are.
 When we met, Videoplaza had product-market fit and we were growing and developing with the market, so the idea was really to take the company to the next level.